 - Ihstsipaitapiiyo-pa – that which gives life, the creator who gives us life.

-Learning is about Niipaitapiiwahsin (a constant breath of motion, living in and co-evolving responsibilities in the Black foot way of life).
-This includes participating in: Sopówahtsiyssini (a processs of inquiry), Aawaatoyinnaiyi (singing of scared songs), ceremonies, quests, accountings of events, etc….
-Ssksinima’tsi (the one who is being taught) learns by Kakyosin (coming to know by observing with all your senses the patterns of life and the environment), Ihtsistototsp (experiencing), interacting and participating.
+Learning is about Niipaitapiiwahsin (a constant breath of motion, living in and co-evolving responsibilities in the Blackfoot way of life).
+This includes participating in: Sopówahtsiyssini (a process of inquiry), Aawaatoyinnaiyi (singing of sacred songs), ceremonies, quests, accountings of events, etc. Ssksinima’tsi (the one who is being taught) learns by Kakyosin (coming to know by observing with all your senses the patterns of life and the environment), Ihtsistototsp (experiencing), interacting and participating.

-At some point a person may have sincere personal commitment to learn as expressed through Sopówahtsiyssini, the process of inquiry.
+At some point a person may have a sincere personal commitment to learn as expressed through Sopówahtsiyssini, the process of inquiry.
 Then they have someone approach a Kaahsinnooniksi (ceremonial grandparent) on their behalf.
-If the grandparent agrees, then they teach the person the knowledge of the bundles.
-This process requires listening to accounts and many tasks as required by the grandparent.
-Then when the grandparent feels the person is ready the transfer the bundle to the person in a process called Pómmaksin which transforms both the person and their community.
-At such point the person is considered to be someone who leads a good life.
+If the grandparent agrees, they will teach the person the knowledge of the bundles.
+This process requires listening to accounts and completing many tasks as required by the grandparent.
+When the grandparent feels the person is ready, they transfer the bundle to the person in a process called Pómmaksin, which transforms both the person and their community.
+At that point, the person is considered to be someone who leads a good life.

 Common phrases about learning

-- Otsikímmotsii’ssiniaaw – the children will follow the ways of compassion shown by their mother and father.
+- Otsikímmotsii’ssiniaaw – the children will follow the ways of compassion shown by their parents.

 - Life is regarded as a constantly unfolding mystery, Iksistska’pinipáítapiiyssin, which may never be fully understood (Crop Eared Wolf, 2007).